siegelz/core-bench/azure_faq.md

 ## How do I request a quota increase for the `Standard_NC4as_T4_v3` machine type?
 To request a quota increase for the `Standard_NC4as_T4_v3` machine type, go to the [Azure portal](https://portal.azure.com/#view/Microsoft_Azure_Capacity/QuotaMenuBlade/~/myQuotas) and request a quota increase for the `Standard_NC4as_T4_v3` machine type.

+## How can I safely delete the Azure resources created by the harness?
+The harness automatically deletes the Azure resources it creates after the task has been completed.
+However, if the harness is interrupted or you wish to manually delete the resources, **make sure you delete the associated OS disk, network interface, and public IP address**.
+You must manually check these boxes when deleting the VM in the Azure portal.